USS Ford (FFG-54): Service history

-Ford deployed on 28 November 1985, stopping first in San Diego to pick up Helicopter Anti-Submarine (Light) HSL 45 Detachment ONE, the embarking SH-60F Sea Hawk Detachment.
+Ford deployed on 28 November 1985, stopping first in San Diego to pick up Helicopter Anti-Submarine (Light) HSL 45 Detachment ONE, the embarking SH60B Detachment.
 After a five-hour stop Ford was underway to rendezvous with the Battle Group under the command of Rear Admiral Lyle Bien, Commander, Carrier Group 7.
 The battle group then transited the Pacific Ocean from 2–20 December en route for Hong Kong.
 Ford participated in two ASW exercises with a US and a new state-of-the-art Diesel submarine of the Japan Maritime Self-Defense Force.
 Ford remained part of the Carrier Group 7 battlegroup during the events of the Third Taiwan Straits Crisis.

 The guided missile frigate completed her first deployment during a voyage to the Western Pacific and Middle East Force (17 August 1987 – 17 February 1988).
 She took part in Operation Earnest Will, an operation to maintain freedom of navigation within the Persian Gulf, that included renaming and reflagging 11 Kuwaiti tankers.